Squirrel Products

 Legal Considerations

 Ownership laws vary by state.
-Many allow permanent care of NR squirrels with appropriate permits.
-Contact Exotic Nutrition or your local wildlife authority for guidance.
+Some states allow permanent care of NR squirrels with appropriate permits.
+Many states do not allow pet squirrels.
+Contact your local wildlife authority for guidance.

 Lifespan & Commitment